cjstewart88/nirc/README.md

 # nirc
-A simple web browser IRC client.
+A simple web browser IRC client wrote in Node.js.

 ## Setup
 Node.js and NPM are required and should be setup before attempting to setup nirc.